American Machine and Foundry: Bowling pinsetters and nuclear reactors

-In 1943, Rufus Patterson's son, Morehead Patterson, took over AMF.
+In 1943, Patterson's son, Morehead Patterson, took over AMF.
 After World War II ended, Patterson determined that the company had to "grow or die".
 One of AMF's post-World War II ventures was AMF Atomics: a division that made "low-dose irradiation equipment" for "the US Army Quartermaster Corps' bulk-food irradiation program".
 In a masterstroke of top executive recruitment, Patterson hired top US government cold warrior Walter Bedell Smith, whose leadership positions at the Pentagon, US State Department and CIA made AMF one of the pillars of the US military-industrial complex during the 1950s and 1960s.
 In the late 1950s, the company won a contract for designing and constructing "a small 1 MW swimming pool-type reactor" at the Soreq Nuclear Research Center in Israel, which for a short time helped the Israelis conceal the fact that they were also building the Negev Nuclear Research Center for military purposes elsewhere in the country with French assistance.

 Patterson encountered a prototype of an automatic bowling pin setter in the 1940s.
 To get the cash to develop the invention, Patterson swapped AMF stock to acquire eight small companies with fast-selling products.
-After incorporating key features developed by Leslie L. LeVeque, the AMF Pinspotter, was perfected and put on the market in 1952, and helped to turn bowling into the most popular US participative, competitive sport.
+After incorporating key features developed by Leslie L. LeVeque, the AMF Pinspotter was perfected and put on the market in 1952, and helped to turn bowling into the most popular US participative, competitive sport.
 AMF became a major manufacturer of pinsetters, bowling pins, bowling balls, and other bowling equipment, and owned and operated numerous bowling centers.
 AMF Bowling Products maintained its headquarters in Shelby, Ohio, until 1988.